Indra Kahfi Ardhiyasa

-Indra Kahfi Ardhiyasa (born 5 October 1986) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Bhayangkara.
+Indra Kahfi Ardhiyasa (born 5 October 1986) is an Indonesian former footballer who played as a centre-back for Bhayangkara.
 His younger brother, Andritany Ardhiyasa is also football player.
 He is also a Police Inspector 2nd Class in the Indonesian National Police for Mobile Brigade Corps (Brimob) unit.

 International career

 He made his debut with Indonesia on 6 September 2016 in a friendly against Malaysia as a substitute.